The Complete Guide to Health and Safety in Wallis and Futuna for Travellers

 Typhoid Fever, Meningitis, Measles and Hepatitis A

-Although rare, cases of typhoid fever, meningitis, measles, and hepatitis A have been reported in Wallis and Futuna in the past.
+Although rare, cases of typhoid fever, meningitis, measles and hepatitis A have been reported in Wallis and Futuna in the past.

-The World Health Organization (WHO) recommends that all travellers be up to date with routine vaccinations and consider travel-specific immunisations.
+The World Health Organisation (WHO) recommends that all travellers be up to date with routine vaccinations and consider travel-specific immunisations.
 These include diphtheria, tetanus, measles, mumps, rubella, and polio, regardless of your destination, to help ensure a safe and healthy trip.

 Find out more in Do You Need Vaccines to Travel to Wallis & Futuna?